HMS-ELKHOLY/adder_floatining_point_ieee754/README.md

 ### part of Floating Point Unit Project for Computer Archticure Course
 used:
 - verilog as HDL
-- for generating cases for testing
+- C for generating cases for testing